 If your HRT isn't working as well as it used to, it may not be the dose that's an issue.
 It could be that you need these simple application hacks from menopause doctor Shahzadi Harper

-When a blood test then shows a mysteriously low level of oestrogen or progesterone, the natural assumption might be that the dose isn't strong enough.
-But hang fire, says Dr Harper; there may be a simpler solution.
-"Before we [increase the does], we go back to basics.
+The natural assumption might be that the dose isn't strong enough.
+But hang fire, says Dr Harper; there may be a simpler solution than upping it.
+"Before we increase the dose, we go back to basics.
 I ask them to show me how and where they’re applying it.”

 Often, she says, it’s a case of incorrect application, where the topical HRT may simply not have the chance to absorb properly.
-For example you might get dressed before your oestrogen gel is dry and it comes off on your clothes.
+For example, you might get dressed before your oestrogen gel is dry and it comes off on your clothes.
 Or if a patch is applied to skin that is oily, it may slide off.
+In summer, when we sweat, swim and use SPF in the same areas in which we apply our HRT, there's even more margin for error.

 “You want to ensure you’re getting the right dose, so you’re not wasting the prescription you’ve paid for, and also to maximise the gel or patch’s efficiency.
 In this way, you are less likely to think your HRT isn’t working for you and increase or ask for a bigger dose unnecessarily,” says Dr Harper.

-They are easy mistakes to make, says Dr Harper, so to help better educate women on how to apply HRT, she made a video for Get The Gloss, below, addressing the problem.
+They are easy mistakes to make, says Dr Harper, so to inform us on how to apply HRT, she has made a video for Get The Gloss, below, addressing the problem and another specific to applying your HRT in the summer.
+Here's everything you need to know.

 - Ensure the skin is well-exfoliated and free from oil

-Dr Harper recommends using a body scrub to get rid of dry skin on your arms, bum or hips.
-But, she warns, “don’t put HRT on straight after using an oily exfoliator or a moisturiser in the morning, wait until the end of the day.”
+Dr Harper recommends using a body scrub to get rid of dry skin on your arms, bum or hips, which can hinder absorption.
+But keep it away from your HRT.
+“Don’t put HRT on straight after using an oily exfoliator or a moisturiser in the morning, wait until the end of the day.”

 - Poor circulation?
-Apply straight after the shower
+Apply HRT straight after the shower

 - Let it dry properly – don't get dressed for at least 3 minutes